-And if you’re PDF forms are scanned, you’re in for an even worse time.
+And if your PDF forms are scanned, you’re in for an even worse time.
 For those, you’ll be stuck manually re-keying every line of data you need from scratch.

 Even if you’re fortunate enough to be able to hand this over to an intern or outsource it to your friendly VA (virtual assistant), that’s still a lot of wasted hours and/or money on someone’s part that could go to much more productive activities if you were able to automate the task.